mSobhy90/Casper/README.md

 The default theme for [Ghost](http://github.com/tryghost/ghost/).
 This is the latest development version of Casper.
 If you're just looking to download the latest release, head over to the [releases](https://github.com/TryGhost/Casper/releases) page.

-&nbsp;

 ![screenshot-desktop](https://user-images.githubusercontent.com/120485/27221326-1e31d326-5280-11e7-866d-82d550a7683b.jpg)

-&nbsp;

 # Customizations

 [My blog](msobhy.net) is hosted using [ghost](https://ghost.org) but it required some modifications to the default theme.

 Changes:

-- Changed Casper theme to include my Disqus handle to show Disqus comment threads.
+- [x] Change Casper theme to include my Disqus handle to show Disqus comment threads.
-- Added all the images that are not Splash images into an assets file
+- [x] Add all the images that are not Splash images into an assets file
-- Added social icons from [here](https://iconmonstr.com/)
+- [x] Add social icons from [here](https://iconmonstr.com/)

-Upcoming changes:
-- Proper featured post handling
+- [x] Proper featured post handling
-- Multiple tags
+- [x] Multiple tags
-- Reading time
+- [x] Reading time

 # First time using a Ghost theme?